Nikol00/ml-project/README.md

 **BERT with Multiple Fully Connected Layers:** The second model builds upon BERT by adding several fully connected layers to enhance the model’s ability to capture sentiment nuances.

-**Custom CNN Model:** The third model creates a custom tokenizer using the NLTK library and implements a three-way Convolutional Neural Network (CNN).
+**CNN Model:** The third model creates a custom tokenizer using the NLTK library and implements a three-way Convolutional Neural Network (CNN).
 This model processes text using multiple kernels, combining their outputs into a fully connected layer for sentiment prediction.

 ### Training:
 The training process will utilize a 90-5-5 split for training, validation, and test sets.
 First two